FaerieVearth/glich-homepage/README.md

 Simple bootstrap landing page with glitchy background.

-The level of distortion depends on cursor distance to button.
+The level of distortion depends on cursor distance to the button.

+Hello BongFish people! :D